Does home insurance cover working from home?

 The question is: who covers the stolen personal laptop the employee uses for work purposes while at home?
 If it’s a company-bought laptop, your employer will typically cover its replacement.

-But a personal laptop stolen from your home that you use for work could be covered by your homeowners policy.
+But a personal laptop stolen from your home that you use for work could be covered by your homeowners' policy.
 If possible, it’s worth asking your employer to cover its replacement anyway to spare you from filing a claim and risking a rate increase.

-If your full-time remote employment requires you to occasionally meet with clients in your home, be aware that homeowners insurance will not cover business-related visitor injuries.
+If your full-time remote employment requires you to occasionally meet with clients in your home, be aware that homeowners insurance may not cover business-related visitor injuries.
 Your company’s general liability insurance should cover that.

-How to fill work from home insurance gaps
+How to fill work-from-home insurance gaps

 If you’re a full-time employee concerned about liability and personal property while working from home, talk to your supervisor.
 Find out what coverage extends to you while you are performing company tasks from your home.

-Full-time work from home employees will usually have coverage for:
+Full-time work-from-home employees will usually have coverage for:

 • Any business property provided to you while working at home.